Pedestrian safety and road safety for kids

 - What do we need to do before we cross the road together?

 - Why do we hold hands to cross the road together?

 - When is it safe to cross the road?

 - What do we look for when crossing the road?

 - What sounds are we listening for when we cross the road?

 Safe to go solo: knowing when your child is ready

-As a general guide, your child is ready to navigate roads safely on her own when she knows and understands road safety rules.
-She also needs to understand that even though she must follow the road rules, drivers don’t always follow the rules.
+As a general guide, your child is ready to navigate roads safely on their own when they know and understand road safety rules.
+Your child also needs to understand that even though they must follow the road rules, drivers don’t always follow the rules.

-Your child must be able to pay attention to vehicles on the road and work out how far away they are and how fast they’re coming towards him.
+Your child must be able to pay attention to vehicles on the road and work out how far away they are and how fast they’re approaching.